 I began to cling to that narrative believing everything I already thought about myself, was true.
 It had to be since my employer was pointing those things out to me.

 Because of the negativity, I got from that job, I need up in a deep dark black hole of self-pity, and the anxiety was at an all-time high.
 I was so far down I couldn’t see the light at the end of the tunnel.

 I turned the narrative around into something that I could control by focusing on all things that I did that marked me as a good person and a good employee.
 I showed up on time every day, I never took a day off, I was always prepared, I bent over backward to help my co-workers.
 I worked long hours when I didn’t have to, why?

 Because I was asked to, and I did it with a smile.

 The Voice inside my head-Blink 182

-We all have this irritating little voice in our heads the loves to rain on our parades.
-The worst part is we usually allow this voice to control our lives.
+We all have this irritating little voice in our heads that loves to rain on our parades.
+The worst part is we usually allow the negative voice to control our lives.